The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/basic-guide.md

 ### Early Dia Refresh

-For when you’re truly out of options.
+For when you are truly out of options.
 A single early Dia refresh may not be the end of the world, but over-reliance on Dia spamming for movement will lead to lots of overwritten ticks and lost potency down the drain.

 # Recovery from Death

-Let’s face it - at some point, you are going to run out of HP, whether by your own mistake or someone else’s.
-But this does not always mean a party wipe, especially when playing in content with another healer or caster with raise capabilities, and it’s on you to not waste this opportunity.
+Let’s face it, at some point you are going to run out of HP, whether by your own mistake or someone else’s.
+But this does not always mean a party wipe, especially when playing in content with another healer or caster with raise capabilities, and it is on you to not waste this opportunity.
 So you get a raise, what next?

 ## Choose a Raise Timing

-The most important part of death recovery is choosing a time where you won’t immediately die after.
+The most important part of death recovery is choosing a time where you will not immediately die after.
 Many new players fall into the trap of instantly taking a raise, instantly trying to heal themselves and then dying to unavoidable damage.
-The raise buff stays for a long time, so pick a time to raise when you don’t need to immediately do mechanics or heal yourself.
+The raise buff stays for a long time, so pick a time to raise when you do not need to immediately do mechanics or heal yourself.

 On top of having a lot of flexibility in choosing your raise timing, you also get a Transcendent buff that lasts for five seconds after you raise, which makes you invulnerable to most attacks in this game *as long as you don’t take any actions.
-Moving around, and receiving* healing from other party members are fine, but actions such as using sprint will end your buff early.
+Moving around and receiving* healing from other party members are fine, but actions such as using sprint will end your buff early.
 Take advantage of this buff if you raise into incoming damage.
-However, there are several attacks that will pierce this invulnerability, which further emphasizes the importance of picking a good timing to raise.
+However, there are several attacks that will pierce this invulnerability, which further emphasizes the importance of picking a good time to raise.
 Knockbacks tend to also go through this invulnerability, even if they do not do damage to you.
-A lot of debuffs, such as Vulnerability Up or Damage Down will also apply through res invulnerability.
+A lot of debuffs, such as Vulnerability Up or Damage Down, will also apply through res invulnerability.

 ## Stabilize Yourself

 As the healer, you are often one of the most important party members that needs to remain alive.
 Even if the rest of your party dies, you can salvage a near wipe with a well timed healer LB3.
-Assuming that you’ve chosen a raise timing where you won’t be in immediate danger, you should still ensure that you have enough HP to survive the next onset of unavoidable damage.
+Assuming that you have chosen a raise timing where you will not be in immediate danger, you should still ensure that you have enough HP to survive the next onset of unavoidable damage.
 Oftentimes, any AoE healing that the party needs will cover your own healing requirements, so you may not need to do anything specifically for yourself.
 If not, your co-healer (in content where this is applicable) can assist you, or you can simply toss a Regen on yourself.

 Your MP is also an important resource to take care of after death.
 If Lucid Dreaming is not available, you can use a Super Ether HQ to recover some MP.
 You lose all accumulated Healing Lilies upon death, significantly limiting your healing options, so make sure you have enough MP for any upcoming heal checks.
 While we want to avoid not casting anything whenever possible, it may be necessary during post death recovery when limited on MP tools.

 # Ground Effect Placement

-Many players find it tricky to use ground effects without clipping as it involves two steps - aiming the cursor correctly and then confirming placement.
+Many players find it tricky to use ground effects without clipping as it involves two steps: aiming the cursor correctly and then confirming placement.
 This section offers some options that may help if manual ground placement is causing issues.

 ## Targeted Macros